polkadotafrica/polkadot-hardhat-starter-template/README.md

 ### Interact with Deployed Contract

-After deployment, you can interact with your contract by providing the contract address:
+The interact script provides an interactive CLI menu to interact with your deployed contract:

 ```bash
 CONTRACT_ADDRESS=0xYourContractAddress npx hardhat run scripts/interact.js --network polkadotHubTestnet